2023: The Good, The Bad, The Surprising, & The Disappointing

 Saaho

 RRR spoiled me last year.
-Saaho’s editing is all over the place to the point incomprehension.
-The music sequences come out of nowhere with no connection or context to the main film.
+In comparison, Saaho feels like a chaotic mess.
+The editing is so disjointed it borders on incomprehensible, and the musical sequences appear out of nowhere with no connection or context to the main story.

 Dishonorable Mention